jrothbaum/stata_parquet_io/README.md

 * Save specific variables (STILL UNDER DEVELOPMENT AND TESTING) pq save var1 var2 var3 using filename.parquet, replace

-* Save with observation filtering (STILL UNDER DEVELOPMENT AND TESTING) pq save using filename.parquet, replace in(1/1000) pq save using filename.parquet, replace if(value > 100)
+* Save a subset of observations pq save using filename.parquet, replace if(value > 100)

 * Disable automatic variable renaming.
 Renaming by default restores original Parquet names from labels if a rename was needed (reserved words like int or variables longer than 32 characters, etc.)